pagopa-archive/io/README.md

 This is work in progress.

-## Usage
+## Documentation

-`mkdocs serve` to run documentation site locally

-`mkdocs gh-deploy` to deploy docs to gh-pages
+`npm run docs:build` to build sphinx documentation `npm run docs:publish` to deploy docs to gh-pages

 ## Contributing